 Medicare can cover cholinesterase inhibitors and memantine if they are prescribed by a doctor.
 Medicare has not announced yet whether aducanumab will be covered (though those with Medicare Part D and Medicare Advantage can probably get help with costs), and a decision on coverage for lecanemab is probably several years away.

 During Phase 2, lecanemab was tested for safety and effectiveness by giving 856 people with mild Alzheimer’s either the drug or a placebo.
-Researchers saw a reduction of amyloid-beta in the brains of those who took lecanemab, as well as a slower progression of the disease.
+Researchers saw a reduction of beta-amyloid in the brains of those who took lecanemab, as well as a slower progression of the disease.